 - Summarizes key information about IPEDS

-- Explains key changes in the IPEDS surveys for the 2021-2022 reporting year
+- Explains key changes in the IPEDS reports for the 2023-24 reporting year

 - Offers strategies for overseeing the office that coordinates your institution’s IPEDS reporting

 - Poses five questions senior leaders should ask their IPEDS keyholder for each IPEDS submission

 - Provides resources and training for your IPEDS keyholder

 Because we know your time is limited, we’ve organized the guide into sections.